CMTA/CMTAT/doc/USAGE.md

 To use the global Truffle install, use instead `truffle test`.

 Please see the Truffle [JavaScript tests documentation](https://www.trufflesuite.com/docs/truffle/testing/writing-tests-in-javascript) for more information about the writing and running of Truffle tests.

+If you try to run the tests with Hardhat, the tests related to the proxy and the SnapshotModule will not work.

 ## Code style guidelines